Postcards from the Edge (film): Production

 In discussing adapting the book for the screen, director Mike Nichols commented, "For quite a long time we pushed pieces around, but then we went with the central story of a mother passing the baton to her daughter."
-He added "Carrie doesn't draw on her life any more than Flaubert did.
+He added, "Carrie doesn't draw on her life any more than Flaubert did.
 It's just that his life wasn't so well known."

 Nichols began pre-production in New York, where he assembled a group of actors to run lines from the script in order to perfect it.
-In return the actors, one of whom was Annette Bening, were given small roles in the movie when it filmed.
+In return, the actors, including Annette Bening, were given small roles in the film when it filmed.

-Responding to questions about how closely the film's Suzanne/Doris relationship parallels her relationship with her mother, Debbie Reynolds, Carrie Fisher stated "I wrote about a mother actress and a daughter actress.
+Responding to questions about how closely the film's relationship between Suzanne and Doris parallels her relationship with her mother, Debbie Reynolds, Carrie Fisher stated, "I wrote about a mother actress and a daughter actress.
 I'm not shocked that people think it's about me and my mother.
 It's easier for them to think I have no imagination for language, just a tape recorder with endless batteries."
-In the DVD commentary she notes that her mother wanted to portray Doris but Nichols cast Shirley MacLaine instead.
-In her 2013 autobiography, Unsinkable, Reynolds noted that Nichols told her, "You're not right for the part."
+In the DVD commentary, she notes that her mother wanted to portray Doris, but Nichols cast Shirley MacLaine instead.
+In her 2013 autobiography, Unsinkable, Reynolds recounted that Nichols told her, "You're not right for the part."

 Blue Rodeo accompanied Meryl Streep on "I'm Checkin' Out", written by Shel Silverstein.
 Other songs performed in the film include "I'm Still Here" (sung by MacLaine) and "You Don't Know Me" (sung by Streep).

 Reception

 Box office

-The film opened in 1,013 theaters in the United States and Canada on September 14, 1990 and grossed $7,871,856 in its opening weekend, ranking number 1 at the US box office.
+The film opened in 1,013 theaters in the United States and Canada on September 14, 1990, and grossed $7,871,856 during its opening weekend, ranking number one at the US box office.
 It eventually grossed $39,071,603 in the US and Canada and $24.3 million internationally, for a worldwide total of $63.4 million.